 This will not send them a notification, but it will make their posts disappear from your newsfeed.
 If their profile is private, you will no longer be able to visit their page.

 If you don’t want to see someone’s tweets, but you’re still interested in seeing their profile, you have the option to mute people.
-Muting is a gift.

-Again, muting someone does not send that user a notification.
-Muting just means you don’t see that person’s tweets or retweets unless you go to their profile in search of them.
+Muting someone does not send that user a notification.
+It just means you don’t see that person’s tweets or retweets unless you go to their profile in search of them.

-Should you ever wish to unmute them (who wouldn’t, that dessert looks amazing), you can go to their profile and find the same arrow on a tweet.
+Should you ever wish to unmute someone, you can go to their profile and find the same arrow on a tweet.
 Scroll down to where it says, “unmute @username.”
 If you’re ever wondering how to undo something on Twitter, chances are the process parallels how you did that thing in the first place.

 This is also where you can go to block users.
 If an individual is harassing you, or you’d rather not see what they post, blocking is a good option for you.
 When you block someone, it’s like you’ve erased their presence from your field of vision.